robertwayne/dpymenus/README.md

 - **timeout** -- Emit when a menu times out.
 Usable on Text, Button, and Paginated menus.

 - **cancel** -- Emit when a menu is cancelled from user input.
 Usable on Text, Button, and Paginated menus.

+*You can see these in use in the text, button, and poll menu examples.*

 ### Generic Input Matching